urbit/docs/tutorials/arvo/ames.md

 ### Header

-The 32-bit header is given by the following data:
+The 32-bit header is given by the following data, presented in order:

  - 3 bits: Ames `protocol-version`,
  - 20 bits: a checksum as a truncated insecure hash of the body, done with